-Azalea japonica is a small heath shrub that provides evergreen, bushy growth and very beautiful flowers that range from pink to red, purple and white.
+Azalea japonica is a small heath shrub that provides evergreen, bushy growth.
+Its star appeal, however, is the massive blooming of very beautiful flowers ranging from pink to red, purple and white.

 Key Azalea japonica facts